writethedocs/www/docs/blog/2021-community-kickoff.rst

 A heartfelt thanks
 ------------------

-We had a lot of big plans for this year, but most of those had to be put on hold in March as we scrambled to move our community fully online.
+We had a lot of big plans for last year, but most of those had to be put on hold in March as we scrambled to move our community fully online.
 Getting to see all the happy faces at our in-person events is one of the largest motivators for people who organize events.
 Sadly this year, we weren't able to make that happen.